 Archbishop Fiorenza Plaza

-The Archdiocese of Galveston-Houston is executing the master plan for Sacred Heart Co-Cathedral first developed over two decades ago, redeveloping the block directly south of the Co-Cathedral to bring new community green space to downtown Houston.
+In 2024, the Archdiocese of Galveston-Houston redeveloped the block directly south of the Sacred Heart Co-Cathedral to bring new community green space to downtown Houston.
 A $1 million gift given in August 2023 from Kinder Foundation helped the Archdiocese complete this vision.

-Information on page is current as of January 28, 2025.
-Lifetime gift total of $1 million may include other gifts not mentioned in the web copy above.
+Information on page is current as of January 28, 2026.
+The life to date gifts and future commitments total of $1 million may include other gifts not mentioned in the web copy above.

 sacredhearthouston.org